All for You (Janet Jackson album): Release and promotion

+Live appearances

 A month prior to the album's release, MTV aired an inaugural special entitled MTV Icon: Janet Jackson, declaring Jackson the network's first musical icon while celebrating her career and influence in pop culture.
 Jackson was honored "in recognition of her place as one of the most influential and beloved tastemakers in contemporary pop...
 The show will eloquently demonstrate the impact that Janet has had, not only on her worldwide audience, but also on a generation of performers who will pay tribute by covering her songs."
 Jackson stated, "When I heard that MTV wanted to honor me with the show "Icon," I was speechless.
 I really was.
 It is an awesome thing—I feel young.
 There's still so much more that I want to do, need to do, for myself in this business.
 And I was just so surprised.
 But a wonderful surprise."
 Numerous artists paid tribute to Jackson and commemorated her success, including Britney Spears, Jessica Simpson, Jennifer Lopez, Christina Aguilera, Aaliyah, Tommy Lee, Michael Jackson, and producers Jimmy Jam and Terry Lewis.
-It featured performances by 'N Sync, Pink, Buckcherry, Usher, Outkast, Mýa, and Destiny's Child.
+It featured performances by NSYNC, Pink, Buckcherry, Usher, Outkast, Mýa, and Destiny's Child.
 Jackson performed "All for You" and "You Ain't Right" at the finale.
 The event was the highest rated television show of the night, ahead of all broadcast and cable programs among the youth demographic.
 Promotional ads for the special depicted Jackson's music, videos, and sexuality shocking conservative audiences and families, using the tagline "The world wasn't always ready for Janet.
 We are."